UMNLibraries/doimeta2es/README.md

 # Lookup DOIs from a file (one per line), index them,
 # and save them to an alternate directory $HOME/saved-doi-meta
 $ bundle exec bin/doimeta2es lookup --file=/path/to/doi-list.txt --outputdir=$HOME/saved-doi-meta --index --format=xml

+# Lookup DOIs from a file (one per line), index them but do not save metadata
+$ bundle exec bin/doimeta2es lookup --file=/path/to/doi-list.txt --format=json --nosave
 ```

 ## Basic Configuration